LLMCloud2024/LLMCloud2024.github.io/privacy.md

 For registration to the summer school we link to DFN Terminplaner.
 Their privacy policy is available here: [https://terminplaner6.dfn.de/en/node/290](https://terminplaner6.dfn.de/en/node/290)

-By signing up you allow us to process your name and emailadress to contact you with further organisational details of the summer school (e.g. starting hours, log-ins for the Microsoft Teams meetings, training material etc.).
+By signing up you allow us to process your name and email address to contact you with further organisational details of the summer school (e.g. starting hours, log-ins for the Microsoft Teams meetings, training material etc.).

 We will also require participants at the summer school to daily sign into attendance sheets (using full name, institute and department).
 This data is used to document the event for our [partners and funders](https://llmcloud2024.github.io/contact.html) and to provide certificates of participation upon request.